mikeschinkel/glice/README.md

 - Update `.goReleaser.yaml` and ensure it can produce a viable release.
 - (Re)Implement full suite of tests
 - (Re)Implement these commands:
-  - `repost save` — Generate a list of dependencies and licenses to a file.
   - `report print` — Generate a list of dependencies and licenses to Stdout.
     - Figure out how apply colors to different licenses.
-  - `licenses save` — Write dependency's licenses to text files.
   - `licenses download` — Download JSON of license from [spdx.org's GitHub](https://raw.githubusercontent.com/spdx/license-list-data/master/json/licenses.json).
     - Add validation from this list to `glice audit`
-  - `thank` — Upvote each dependency on its host ("Star" on Github.)
   - `test` — TBD

 # Glice v2 README Follows